Article March 30, 2026

 Tension is the enemy of speed.
 If your jaw, neck, or shoulders are tight, you will inevitably choke on your delivery.

-• Run tongue twisters: Speak complex classical tongue twisters (like “Peter Piper”) at a very slow pace.
+• Run tongue twisters: Speak dense classical tongue twisters (like “Peter Piper”) at a very slow pace.

 • Relax the jaw: Focus entirely on loosening the jaw hinge.